Satishganiyada/react-and-flask-application/README.md

  open security groups and acess to port 8080 http://16.170.219.47:8080/ to host it in in the browser

+# After completion of setup create a Dockerfile using above commands

 # docker-Containerisation:
 build the docker image for frontend